sebestyenmarton/react-store-app/README.md

 *Note:* the forking is important because then we know what you did for homework and we can also comment it if needed.

+## Project goal
+- create a table with employees
+- create simple login/registration
+- show hide table information based on user is logged in or not

 ## What should help you in lexical knowledge?
 - presentations:
     - HTML+CSS basics: https://1drv.ms/p/s!ApfAMuMbRnyEohguY3DFs1HvN9tM?e=UXRmQw